Omega VS Zenith Watches

 So which brand is more popular Omega or Zenith?

-Omega watches was founded around 115 years ago in 1903 and in 1917 became a supplier for combat units to the British Flying corp as well as the U.S. Army in 1918.
+Omega watches are made by Omega SA and was founded around 115 years ago in 1903.
+In 1917 Omega became a supplier for combat units to the British Flying corp as well as the U.S. Army in 1918.
 Omega has been and still is to this day the official timekeeper of the Olympic Games since 1932.
 They also made headlines in 1969 as their watch was worn on the wrist of one of Buzz Aldrin, as he and Neil Armstrong made history landing on the moon's surface as discussed at the beginning of this article.

 Some other historical or famous figures that wore Omega watches are John F. Kennedy, actor George Clooney, and Prince William, supermodel Cindy Crawford, oceanographer Jacques Cousteau, both actors Daniel Craig and Pierce Brosnan wore an Omega Seamaster watch during their roles in the James Bond movies.
 Olympic champion swimmer Michael Phelps, actor Nicole Kidman, Elvis Presley, former Soviet President Michael Gorbachev, former U.S. vice president Joe Biden and many more.